 Final Exam: The final exam is comprehensive, and a required part of the course.
-Failure to take the final exam results in an automatic F. The Final Exam will be held in this classroom on Thursday, May 15, 10:15 am - 12:15 pm
+Failure to take the final exam results in an automatic F. The Final Exam must be submitted no later than Wednesday, May 8, 5 pm

 Extra Credit: Extra Credit assignments are not offered in this course.
 Occasionally bonus problems may appear on exams.